Less Stress. More Trust. Better Care.

 Vet visits.
 Grooming.
 Nail trims.
 Medications.

-If these moments feel stressful for your dog—or you—this class is for you.
+If these moments feel stressful for your dog—or you—this course is for you.

 Our Canine Cooperative Care program teaches dogs how to actively and willingly participate in their own care using science-based, welfare-focused training.
 Instead of “just getting it done,” we build calm, confident dogs who feel safe, heard, and in control.